najamelan/async_runtime/README.md

    - `localpool`: the localpool.
    - `bindgen`: the wasm-bindgen backed executor.

-Various aspects of the library are only available if certain features are enabled.
-This will be noted in the documentation.

 **Note** for library authors.
 You should not enable any features on `async_runtime`.
-The per thread executor is chosen by the application developer (exception: your library is creating threads).
+The per thread executor is chosen by the application developer (exception: your library is creating the threads).

 ### Dependencies